Our Occupational Therapists

 Kimberley Lennox

-Kimberley Lennox is a Registered Occupational Therapist with the College of Occupational Therapists of British Columbia and a member of the Canadian Association of Occupational Therapists.
+Kimberley Lennox is a Registered Occupational Therapist with the College of Health and Care Professionals of BC and a member of the Canadian Association of Occupational Therapists.
 After completing her Masters of Occupational Therapy from the University of Alberta, Kimberley began working at CBI Health Group providing treatment to individuals struggling with work-related posttraumatic psychological injuries, as well as providing assessment and treatment to individuals dealing with work-related chronic pain.
 She also had the opportunity to work within the medication management program helping individuals maximize their functioning while tapering off opioids.
 She has completed ongoing education in trauma informed practices, prolonged exposure therapy, mindfulness and relaxation techniques, dialectical behavioural therapy (DBT), and chronic pain management.
 Kimberley strongly believes in individualized, strength-based, compassionate, and evidence-based treatment in order to enable individuals to participate in the everyday occupations of life.
 Outside of work, Kimberley enjoys travelling, trying out different restaurants, spending time in the great outdoors, and spending quality time with friends and family.

 REgistered Occupational Therapist